shiyonglu/DATAVIEW/README.md

 # DATAVIEW
 DATAVIEW (www.dataview.org) is a big data workflow management system.
 It uses Dropbox as the data cloud and Amazon EC2 as the compute cloud.
-Current research focuses on the performance and cost optimization for running workflows in clouds.
+It also provides a workflow_LocalExecutor for users to run their local machine off the cloud.
+Current research focuses on the 1) infrastructual-level support on GPU-enabled deep learning workflows, and 2) the performance and cost optimization for running workflows in clouds.
+For deep learning workflows, it currently supports GPU infrastructures including 1) the Local NVIDIA GPU of a PC, 2) GPU Xavier and Nano SoMs and 3) the Heterogeneous GPU Cluster.

 DATAVIEW supports two programing interfaces to develop and run workflows:

-1. <b>JAVA API:</b> A programmer can develop various workflow tasks and workflows based on the DATAVIWE libraries. /DATAVIEW/src/test.java shows the six steps to create a customized workflow and execute it in Amazon EC2.
+1. <b>JAVA API:</b> A programmer can develop various workflow tasks and workflows based on the DATAVIEW libraries. /DATAVIEW/src/test.java shows the six steps to create a customized workflow and execute it in Amazon EC2 or Local PC environment.
 * The external dependecies libraries must be added to the Eclipse project from /DATAVIEW/WebContent/WEB-INF/lib
-* The accessKey and secretKey should be updated in config.properties under /DATAVIEW/WebContent/workflowLibDir/
+* To utilize the Amazon EC2, the accessKey and secretKey should be updated in config.properties under /DATAVIEW/WebContent/workflowLibDir/
-* After finishing the workflow, please terminate all the EC2 instances from your AWS account manually.
+* After finishing the workflow, please terminate all the EC2 instances from your AWS account manually (in the case of running worklfow in Amazon EC2).

 2. <b>Visual Programming</b>: DATAVIEW is deployed as a Web site in Tomcat and a user can drag and drop tasks and link them into a workflow in a visual workflow design and execution environment called <b>Webbench</b>.